 Restrooms Available: No

-Docent will be on-site to discuss the lobby's marble architecture, design and art.
+A docent will be on-site to discuss the lobby’s marble architecture, design, and art – the statue Portlanda.

-Pittsburgh artist Ray Kaskey created the statue Portlanda located in the central Lobby near the escalator.
-Next to the Finlandia sculpture is a plaque commemorating the signing of The Pittsburgh Agreement in 1918.
-That agreement acted as a catalyst for the formation of the modern country of Czechoslovakia.
+You will also see the plaque commemorating the signing of The Pittsburgh Agreement in 1918, a catalyst for the formation of the modern country of Czechoslovakia.